dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 ### Specify the connection string

-The app passes the name of the connection string (which you'll add to the Web.config file later) to the constructor.
+The app passes the name of the connection string (which you add to the Web.config file later) to the constructor.

 [!code-csharp[Main](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application/samples/sample7.cs?highlight=1)]

-You could also pass in the connection string itself instead of the name of one that the app stores in the `Web.config` file.
+You can also pass in the connection string itself instead of the name of one that the app stores in the `Web.config` file.
 For more info about options for specifying the database to use, see [Connection strings and models](/ef/ef6/fundamentals/configuring/connection-strings).

 If you don't specify a connection string or the name of one explicitly, EF 6 assumes that the connection string name is the same as the class name.
 The default connection string name in this example would then be `SchoolContext`.
 It's the same as the one you're specifying explicitly.

 ### Specify singular table names

 The `modelBuilder.Conventions.Remove` statement in the [OnModelCreating](https://msdn.microsoft.com/library/system.data.entity.dbcontext.onmodelcreating(v=vs.103).aspx) method prevents the app from pluralizing table names.
-If you don't do this, the app names the generated tables in the database `Students`, `Courses`, and `Enrollments`.
+If you don't use the statement, the app names the generated tables in the database `Students`, `Courses`, and `Enrollments`.
 Instead, the table names are `Student`, `Course`, and `Enrollment`.
 Developers disagree about whether you should pluralize table names or not.
-This tutorial uses the singular form, but the important point is that you can select whichever form you prefer by including or omitting this line of code.
+This tutorial uses the singular form.
+The important point is that you can select whichever form you prefer by including or omitting this line of code.

 ## Initialize DB with test data

 EF 6 can automatically create (or drop and re-create) a database for you when the application runs.
 You can specify that the app create a database every time your application runs or only when the model is out of sync with the existing database.
-You can also write a `Seed` method that EF 6 automatically calls after creating the database in order to populate it with test data.
+You can also write a `Seed` method that EF 6 automatically calls after creating the database to populate it with test data.

-The default behavior is to create a database only if it doesn't exist (and throw an exception if the model has changed and the database already exists).
+The default behavior is to create a database only if it doesn't exist.
+If the model has changed and the database already exists, the app throws an exception.
 In this section, you specify that the app drops and re-creates the database whenever the model changes.
 Dropping the database causes the loss of all your data.
-This is generally okay during development, because the `Seed` method runs when the database is re-created and re-creates your test data.
+Losing data is generally okay during development, because the `Seed` method runs when the database is re-created and re-creates your test data.
 But in production you generally don't want to lose all your data every time you need to change the database schema.
-Later you'll see how to handle model changes by using Code First Migrations to change the database schema instead of dropping and re-creating the database.
+Later you see how to handle model changes by using Code First Migrations to change the database schema instead of dropping and re-creating the database.

 1. Right-click **DAL** and select **Add** > **Class**.